Ruffiks/Template-for-mobile-chat/README.md

-# Template-for-mobile-chat
-This is my template for mobile chat with 3 tabs, bottom navigation bar, AppBar.
-For this template I used Dart and Flutter.
+For use this template copy files in your projetct :).